 When you fast, your body depletes its stores of carbohydrate for energy and burns more fat.
 But it also burns more protein, leading to muscle loss over time.
 I don’t know if this contributed to the heart damage in the study above, but you would expect heart muscle to be sacrificed during a fast.

 When your body starts burning protein for energy, it enters a conservation mode which lowers metabolism.
 A lower metabolism can thwart weight loss in the long term.
 It can also make exercising difficult.

 Strain on Kidneys

 As your body breaks down protein for energy, it releases protein’s nitrogen which is removed from the body as urea via the kidney.
 In a healthy person, the kidney can keep up.
-Not so in an older person, or one with diabetes or kidney disease.
+In an older person, or one with diabetes or kidney disease, it is more challenging.